XoanOuteiro/xoanouteiro.dev/content/posts/dump_writeup.md

 There's nothing on the crontab too.

-But heres the thing, this is a Linux machine, and the cred were obviously Windows, so it's fair to expect we wont be able to login as admin.
+But heres the thing, this is a Linux machine, and the creds were obviously Windows, so it's fair to expect we wont be able to login as admin.

 ``` bash
 dumper@dump:/$ cat /etc/passwd